Race news

 Warning for taking off his mandatory helmet during the race for a short distance

-Maximilian Walscheid (Lidl Trek)
+Maximilian Walscheid (Lidl-Trek)

 Fine of 200 CHF for urinating in public along the neutralised section

-Victor Campenaerts (Team Visma Lease a Bike)
+Victor Campenaerts Visma | Lease a Bike)

 Fine of 200 CHF for urinating in public along the neutralised section

-Rasmus Pedersen (Decathlon CMA CGM Team)
+Rasmus Pedersen (Decathlon CMA CGM)

 Fine of 200 CHF for urinating in public at km 29